BoringCode/bradleyrosenfeld.com/README.md

 > I'm a computer scientist who believes that pixels are people too

 This is my personal site.
-I used to host it using [GitHub pages](https://github.com/BoringCode/boringcode.github.com).
-But I'm now hosting it as a static site on a VPS.
+It's hosted as a static site on a VPS.

 ## Requirements